chrisgoss/Personal-Space/README.md

 # Personal-Space

 Continuous vertical scrolling game, wherein the Player collects Stars and avoids Aliens.
-* Mobile-oriented design
+I envisioned making a relaxing game that I could turn into a phone app that I could play in low-light conditions to relax before bed.
+The current iteration of this game lacks the additional features of "Obstacles", "Items", kawaii pixellated images, and lofi music/effects that I desire, but I will continue working on this as a passion project and am quite fond of it's unrefined appearance as it still speaks to the aesthetic I was pursuing.

+* Mobile-oriented design (will learn how to utilize this later, for now stick to a small play area)
-* Consistent, fingertip-size targets
+* Consistent, fingertip-size targets (between 50-80px?)
-* Clean interface
+* Clean interface (this goes hand-in-hand with accessibility and intuitive-gameplay)
-* Language/Colorblind-friendly
+* Language/Colorblind-friendly (use very different images/shapes for game contents)
-* Intuitive gameplay
+* Intuitive gameplay (so that an english language "how to play" is not needed)
-* Chill retro vibes
+* Chill retro vibes (the eighties was the best week of my life)
 ## WIREFRAME
 ![](https://i.imgur.com/IwWzCY5.jpg)
 ## MINIMUM VIABLE PRODUCT (MVP)
 * Canvas game board
 * WASD & arrow mobility
 * Objects
-    * Stars (completed)
+    * Stars
-    * Aliens (incomplete w/o multiple possible trajectory)
+    * Aliens
 * State Button (load screen in neutral, then flips start/stop)
 * Score Button (+1 stars, -5 aliens, 0 = game over)
 * Collision Detection
-* End game on alien impact
-## STRETCH
 * EndGame Condition
     * Score = 0
-* Add random x-trajectory for Aliens
+## STRETCH
 * Deploy Special
     * Use # of score to deploy alienEMP with duration
 * Image Variations (3 or 5 randomized)